EbbyRaymundo/5e-spell-combo-tool/README.md

    - **The True King of all Calamities**: A large spectral dragon hovers over you, its very presence terrifying those who oppose the caster.
 May also use a preexisting XYZ spell of rank 5 and 5 Sorcery points as material to cast.
 While this spell has material, your enemies cannot regain hit points.
 As a reaction, you may detach one material: until the beginning of your next turn, your enemies may not cast spells targeting or attack you or your allies.

 ### Link Spellcasting

+Link spells have Link Ratings instead of Levels.
+If you run them this way, they can't be Counterspelled and are unaffected by Dispel Magic.
+You can instead consider them to be Levels.
+For the sake of simplicity, they will be shown as Levels in the database and is left as a user decision to choose to run them as Link Ratings instead.

 1. You must be at minimum a level 11 spellcaster.
 2. You must have at minimum 13 Intelligence.